NERSC/Shifter-Tutorial/README.md

 For more detailed instructions, see [Setup](setup.md).

+## Updated Slides
+You can find updated versions of slides [here](https://drive.google.com/drive/folders/1LWuV6W5Gx6mdAuZAKCZvad5exf9we10f?usp=sharing).

 ## Communication
 Please raise your hand if you need assistance.
-You can also ask questions on this [Google Doc](https://docs.google.com/document/d/18N_yE7D7hAvrbpuhfhnjc1M-Eok6nE9d4IxrHeuqMgo/edit?usp=sharing).
+You can also ask questions on this [Google Doc](https://docs.google.com/document/d/1Oa4El8NrcAcCOvl0pQHuXibvvmvw_HRaRZeDUrdwM_I/edit?usp=sharing).

 ## Shifter Github Repository
 Shifter is available using a modified BSD license.
 The Shifter code stack is available in the [NERSC github repository](https://github.com/NERSC/shifter).